MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 ```

 ### Example 4
-Retrieve a place and its two-level children using AncestorId parameter.
-If AncestorId provided is a building, it retrieves the building itself, all the floors that belong to that building and the rooms and workspaces located at those floors in that building.
+Find all places whose ancestor is a specific place.
+For example, if you have a building with PlaceId 86897e93-bcef-4c05-af9d-45116dda791f, you can find all rooms and floors associated to that building with the below command.
 ```powershell
 Get-PlaceV3 -AncestorId 86897e93-bcef-4c05-af9d-45116dda791f
 ```